Aluwani1018/FlagExplorerApp/FlagExplorerApp.Web/README.md

-# Countries of the World
+# Flag Explorer Web Application

 A modern Angular application that displays country flags and detailed information using the REST Countries API.